Travels with V

 But the main tourist attraction in Las Terrazas is probably the 1,6 kilometers long zipline that allows you to soar over and through the jungle canopy, and finally swoosh across a little lake mirroring the sky.
 I hadn’t tried zipline before, but the feeling of really flying was fantastic!

 We really want to take a closer look at Viñales, so one day we go there with a guide and a cab.
 This is a strange and almost alien landscape of great beauty, and it also has a lot of caves.
-We enter one and end up in a boat slowly travelling an underground river (!), then we proceed to a tobacco farmer that rolls his own cigars.
+We enter one and end up in a boat slowly floating on an underground river (!), then we proceed to a tobacco farmer who rolls his own cigars.
 Raul Castro, Fidels brother made it possible for tobacco growers to earn extra money on tourism by allowing them to sell a portion of their harvest as hand-rolled cigars.

 We’re curious to see some organic farming, which is quite popular in Cuba, and we’re taken to a paladar called Finca Agroecologica El Paraiso.
 They grow the vegetables they serve on their own lands, as eco-friendly and organic as possible.
 And in Cuba they have a secret eco weapon.
 The tobacco.
 Stems and other waste from the harvest are fermented and used as a very effective insecticide.